unicef/rhizome/docs/api.rst

 ``/api/v1/datapoint/``
 ++++++++++++++++++++++

-Return datapoints grouped by unique pairs of region and campaign.
-If no data is stored for a requested region, the value is computed by aggregating sub-regions.
+Return datapoints grouped by unique pairs of location and campaign.
+If no data is stored for a requested location, the value is computed by aggregating sub-locations.

 Parameters
 ~~~~~~~~~~

 ``indicator__in``
   A comma-separated list of indicator IDs to fetch.
 By default, all indicators
-  are collected in a single object for each unique pair of region and campaign
+  are collected in a single object for each unique pair of location and campaign

-``region__in``
+``location__in``
-  A comma-separated list of region IDs
+  A comma-separated list of location IDs

 ``campaign_start``
   format: ``YYYY-MM-DD``